linzhiqiu/label_pizza/instructions.md

         "is_reusable": True,               # update is_reusable
         "is_auto_submit": True,            # update is_auto_submit
         "verification_function": None,     # remove verification_function
-        "is_active": False,                # set False to archive the question group "questions": [                     # update the question order to move description to the first question {
+        "questions": [                     # update the question order to move description to the first question {
                 "qtype": "description",